Shilbottle

-Shilbottle is a village in Northumberland, north-east England, 3 mi south-east of Alnwick, and 5 mi from the coast at Alnmouth, close to the A1.
+Shilbottle is a village close to the A1 in Northumberland, north-east England, 3 mi south-east of Alnwick, and 5 mi from the coast at Alnmouth.

 History

 Coal mining began in the district around 1728; by the end of the 18th century six shafts were operating around Blue Lodge Farm (a.k.a.
 Colliery Farm).
 In the early 20th century, Shilbottle Colliery was bought for £50 by the English Co-operative Wholesale Society (CWS), a federation of consumer co-operatives, who upgraded the mining site: a new village of 170 houses was built, including some cottages for aged miners.
 Furthermore, Shilbottle Colliery was the only pit in the area where workers were given a week's holiday with pay, and a pension scheme.
 The National Coal Board took over after the Second World War; production continued until a decline in the 1970s.
 The pit closed in 1981, and the workforce transferred to nearby Whittle, Northumberland.